wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusTCPDataSelectionConfiguration.md

 Complete the following to configure Modbus TCP data selection:

 1. Using any text editor, create a file that contains a Modbus TCP data selection in JSON form.
 This file can be created or copied to any directory on a device with Edge Data Store installed.
-    - For content structure, see [Modbus TCP data selection example](#modbus-tcp-data-selection-example).
+    - For content structure, see [Modbus TCP data selection examples](#modbus-tcp-data-selection-examples).
     - For a table of all available parameters, see [Parameters for Modbus TCP data selection](#parameters-for-modbus-tcp-data-selection).
 2. Save the file as _DataSelection.config.json_.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSelection/`.